How to Make a Felt Busy Book for Preschoolers

 This post contains affiliate links.
 Privacy and Disclosure

-- name the different colors as you turn the pages
+- Recognize different colors as you turn the pages

 Felt sensory book